-Electricians are responsible for making sure that electrical systems are managed safely, while the highest quality standards are met.
+Electricians make sure that electrical systems are managed safely while meeting the highest quality standards.

 They also need to have certifications updated, as well as handle small maintenance operations or replacements.